 Cara Delevingne ($8.5 million)

-Cara is a wonderful example of how a model can successfully transition away from modelling full time and still be a top earner.
+Cara is a wonderful example of how a model can successfully transition away from modeling full time and still be a top earner.
 She largely retired in 2015 from the catwalk because of stress and a desire to pursue her acting opportunities.
 Although, she continues to endorse Burberry and Tag Heuer products.

 She made a splash in the Hollywood blockbuster scene by starring in 2016’s Suicide Squad.
 Her performance was well-received by critics and she’ll be appearing in more films over the next few years.
 On top of it all, she is a budding fashion designer herself and has made collections for DKNY and Mulberry.